jmtilli/micronovaxrr/deploy/README.txt

 maximum angle of the measurement.
 Iterations and population size are options of the genetic algorithm.
 Higher values are slower but may help find better fits.
 It is usually recommended that population size is about ten times the number of fitting parameters.
-The default 60 is good for 6 fitting parameters.
+Negative values mean the absolute value is multiplied by fitting parameter count, so the default -10 is good for most cases.
 Iteration count should be preferably higher rather than lower, as the fit can be interrupted early but the fit cannot be continued once the iteration count is reached.
 For this reason, the default iteration count is as high as 500.
+However, it is possible to enable automatic convergence detection which means iteration count is dynamic, and that is enabled by default.

 The parameters p-norm and threshold rel.f (dB) are parameters of the fitting error functions. p-norm is used by p-norm in logarithmic space and p-norm in